DeepraMazumder/Hotel-Reviews-Sentiment-Analysis/README.md

-# NPN Cognizant Hackathon - Hotel Sentiment Analysis
+# Hotel Reviews Sentiment Analysis

 Welcome to our **Hotel Sentiment Analysis** project for the **NPN Cognizant Hackathon**!
 This repository contains all the necessary components to scrape, analyze, predict and summarise sentiments from hotel reviews.